- Pets and Animals»

 - Raspberries: These fruits contain low levels of sugars and calories and are high in fiber making them a perfect treat.
 They do contain small amounts of toxins so limit to a cup or less per serving.

 - Apples: A great fruit for dogs.
-Avoid the core and seeds as these are highly toxic for dogs.
+Avoid the core and seeds as these are highly toxic.
 Apple slices paired with peanut butter make a delicious snack, even for our furry friends.

 - Bananas: Low calorie snack that is full of nutrients.
 Bananas contain a lot of sugar and should only be given on occasion.